vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 1133n, 1359n, 1367n ( on divi.
 941-7; Devala quoted by

-sions of Kapila's tantra ), 1391 Kalpataru says himsi is uf trun (on two Yogasqıhhitās ). kinds, 1420; Dharmasistras Ahmedabad, horoscope of the and Puriṇas put great empha. foundation of, 555-560. sis on A, 1028; emphasized in Abuika-cintamani, 34n.
+sions of Kapila's tantra ), 1391 Kalpataru says himsi is uf trun (on two Yogasqıhhitās ). kinds, 1420; Dharmaśāstras Ahmedabad, horoscope of the and Puriṇas put great empha. foundation of, 555-560. sis on A, 1028; emphasized in Abuika-cintamani, 34n.
 Upaniṣads like the Clāndoyra Ailole, iuscription, 649.
 Dharınasūtras, Alabābhārata, Aitareya-iranyaka, 731.
 941-45; ein phasized in the Aitareyabrāhmaṇa, 25, 26, 630, Purāṇas and sometimes unqua, 65, 126, 235, 489, 492, 4980, lified a.
-945-47 ; eximples of 507, 510, 511n, 671, 6910, Vedic sacrifices (including ani- 721, 7210, 725-27, 789a, 860n, mal sacrifices) performed durig 915, 934 ( food is life ), 957 some centuries before and after ( Viṣnu as highest ), 968 (story Christian era 1028-29; birisā of Subahsepa and Viśvāmitra's in fighting was allowed to Kṣi- curse on his own sons), 992, triyas by Manu and Yāj., but 1097 ( on rūpasamyddha ). if one wanted to be a yogin he 1116 (mentions the main items had to give it up, 1420; is in Vedic sikṣā), 12569, 1276n door of Dharma or highest (thirteen verses are repeated Dharma and that neither diino at the time of prodacing fire por tapas is equal to a.
+945-47 ; eximples of 507, 510, 511n, 671, 6910, Vedic sacrifices (including ani- 721, 7210, 725-27, 789a, 860n, mal sacrifices) performed durig 915, 934 ( food is life ), 957 some centuries before and after ( Viṣṇu as highest ), 968 (story Christian era 1028-29; birisā of Subahsepa and Viśvāmitra's in fighting was allowed to Kṣi- curse on his own sons), 992, triyas by Manu and Yāj., but 1097 ( on rūpasamyddha ). if one wanted to be a yogin he 1116 (mentions the main items had to give it up, 1420; is in Vedic sikṣā), 12569, 1276n door of Dharma or highest (thirteen verses are repeated Dharma and that neither diino at the time of prodacing fire por tapas is equal to a.
 946; by attrition and are rūpasadr is one of the yamas, aco, to ddha), 1296n (on niṣādas, sela Kūrma, Yogasūtra and Yaj. : gas ag robbing a rich mad); 946n; Kūrmapurana and oth 1276n paper on justification ers stated that killing sanction of rūpasamddha verses in Ait,

 Index